top of page

 Scholarship Disbursement:

 Winners may only accept this scholarship if their total scholarships do not exceed their school’s financial aid limit or actual education costs (e.g., tuition, room, board, books).
-Scholarships will not be split into smaller amounts (e.g., less than $2,000).
+Scholarships will not be split into smaller amounts (e.g., less than $2,000 or $1000).

 If a scholarship is forfeited, WSCCA may select a runner-up.
 Additional terms may apply, and winners are responsible for taxes or extra costs.
 Scholarships are non-transferable and cannot be substituted, except at the sponsors’ discretion